The Journal of the Victorian Popular Fiction Association

 Remembering that the American Harriet Beecher Stowe and the French Dumas were amongst the most widely read and adapted “Victorian” writers, VPFJ urges submissions on the trans-Atlantic and transnational circulation and translation of narrative.

-Victorian Popular Fictions seeks to challenge perceptions of the long nineteenth-century by rigorous peer-review, scrupulous editing and civil communication.
-Don’t think of the squabbles in the Athenaeum Club or the oracular pronouncements of the Higher Journalism, but the energy, ambition, range and conversation of the Beetons, Braddon and Eliza Cook.
+Finally, when you think of the VPFJ, don’t think of the squabbles in the Athenaeum Club or the oracular pronouncements of the Higher Journalism, but the energy, ambition, range and conversation of the Beetons, Braddon and Eliza Cook.

 The VPFJ is archived by the British Library.